 Simply sending emails can become pretty impersonal.
-While the email system should not be deleted altogether, employers should begin using Skype as a way of communicating.
+While the email system should not be scrapped altogether, employers can also use alternative ways of communicating such as Skype.
 Sometimes the tone of emails could be misinterpreted, leading to unnecessary anger or resentment between employers and employees.
-Speaking face-to-face would make instructions and feedback more clear, reducing the chances of misinterpretation.
+Speaking face-to-face over video helps to make instructions and feedback more clear, reducing the chances of misinterpretation.

 Employers should not be the only ones reaching out via Skype to communicate.
 Make it clear that employees can contact their employer at any time during the workday for questions or concerns about their tasks.
 By opening this communication door, the employees will feel more comfortable with their employer relationship.

 Face-to-face meetings are a bonding experience between employers and employees.
 Yet meetings sometimes are too formal and worrisome for employees.
 Make some required meetings virtual.
 If you meet with employees while they are sitting in their own offices or workspaces, they will be more comfortable.
 When employees are comfortable, they are more willing to communicate with their employers.
 Communication increase a positive employer-employee relationship.

 Make a Company Internal Website

 Most every company has a website for the public detailing what services they offer.
 This is not very useful for the employees of the company.
 Additionally, companies should create an internal website for all employees.
 Each employee would be given a username and password to log on the private website.
 The main page for each account is personalized for the employee and allow them permission to personalize it themselves.
 This would give employees some creative freedom and build positive morale.

 The internal website’s focus should be on communication.
 News alerts and memos are posted on the employee’s main page.
 There should also be a forum section where employees can communicate with each other about problems they are having with their tasks, or give advice.
 When choosing to install a forum, make sure each employee receives clear guidelines on what is proper to post.